MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     python file_transfer.py list key
     ```

-* Load the device **key** file (e.g. `myDevice_key.pem`) into the RNWF02PC module by executing the following command line (use the Common Name (e.g. `MyDevice`) as the name of the **key** file stored in the module):
+* Load the device **key** file (e.g. `<Common_Name>.key`) into the RNWF02PC module by executing the following command line (and which uses the Common Name (CN) as the name of the **key** file stored in the module):

     ```bash
-    python file_transfer.py load key -f "MyDevice" -p "../../cert-chain-gen-tool/myDevice_key.pem"
+    python file_transfer.py load key -f "<Common_Name>" -p "../../cert-chain-gen-scripts/devcerts/<Common_Name>.key"
     ```

-* If needed, you can delete certificates and/or keys from the RNWF02PC module by executing the following commands:
+* If needed in the future, previously-programmed certificates and/or keys can be deleted from the RNWF02PC module by executing the following commands:

     ```bash
     python file_transfer.py delete cert -f "<CERTIFICATE_NAME>"